Bipolar Disorder For Dummies

 Bipolar disorder is a physical illness that affects the brain.
 A bipolar diagnosis requires at least one episode of mania (wired thinking and behaviors that negatively affect one's ability to function) or hypomania (a less severe form of mania), and the disorder typically includes episodes of depression that alternate with the mania or hypomania.
 Your specific diagnosis depends on your symptoms.

-In the U.S., doctors refer to the Diagnostic and Statistical Manual of Mental Disorders (DSM), which provides several different categories for bipolar disorder:
+In the United States, doctors refer to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), which provides several different categories for bipolar disorder:

 Bipolar I: The classic form of bipolar disorder involves clear-cut manic episodes, usually alternating with periods of major depression and euthymic (even-mood) periods.
 A single manic episode, even without depression, is sufficient for a bipolar I diagnosis.